Saturday, July 11, 2026

 CyberConnect2 is a Japanese game developer who developed their games on the PS2 based on anime with Bandai Namco.
 They developed the Ultimate Ninja franchise and the .hack franchise that came in multiple volumes.
 The original .hack had four volumes and .hack//G.U. had three volumes and that is another factor that cites the 6th generation of gaming being a sweet spot for third-party games.
 CyberConnect2 at the time became prevalent in today's market to develop games on not just on PlayStation consoles, but also on other platforms as well on this generation.

 This comes a connection to the plethora of TV show and movie licensed video games.
 But I look specifically at licensed games that are released on the PS2, GameCube and the original Xbox.
 We don't consider franchises as a whole like Star Wars, Indiana Jones, Harry Potter, Lord of the Rings or James Bond as nostalgic.
 But there are titles in the franchises that are nostalgic like, of course, Star Wars: The Force Unleased, Indiana Jones and the Staff of Kings, Harry Potter and the Goblet of Fire, Lord of the Rings: The Third Age and 007: Nightfire.
 But these franchises as a whole are not nostalgic due to their prevalence in today's market.
 No, the nostalgic franchises are Monster House, Madagascar, Tak and the Power of Juju, Scarface and Buffy the Vampire Slayer.
 These are the nostalgic ones that never been remade for modern consoles.
 But there is one caveat to one of them.
+I'll get to that later.

-And one of the licensed games being one of the well-liked games is the one that a lot of people want remastered, Simpsons Hit & Run.
+And one of the licensed games being one of the well-liked games is the one that a lot of people want remastered or remade, Simpsons Hit & Run.
 This is a licensed game that was well-liked by both the critics and fans.
-A child-friendly GTA with a sense of no killing, guns or explosions, exploring Springfield, partaking on missions and hilarious and witty dialogue.
+A child-friendly GTA-like with a sense of no killing, guns or explosions, exploring Springfield, partaking on missions and hilarious and witty dialogue.
 Radical made this game after the failure with Road Rage because of the lawsuit SEGA of America filed against the companies over it being a Crazy Taxi clone for patent infringement.
 Radical made a Crazy Taxi-esque game that was met with a mixed reception, but not as bad as the Simpsons Skateboarding and the Simpsons Wrestling that were absolute dumpster fire titles.

 If you look at Metacritic, the Simpsons Skateboarding has scored a 38 out of 100 and Wrestling scored a 32 out of 100.
-These two games were worthy of being met with negative reception that everybody hated both of them because of their lack of polish and quality.
+These two games were worthy of being met with negative reception that from both the critics and fans because of their lack of polish and quality.
 They both averaged on a meager 34 out of 100 and they are both sports games based on the Simpsons.

 Speaking of sports games, this leads me to the next part on how the 6th generation era is the sweet spot of third-party titles; sports games with flashy elements.
 I know I'm not a fan of sports games, but I prefer the ones that have flashy elements.
 I know that some people would think that EA was the first, but there was one company that made their sports games with flashy elements first before EA followed suit.
 That is Midway Games.